samisalkosuo/finnish-dep-parser-docker/README.md

 Some environment variables can be used.

-- *conllu_cache_size*, set cache size for parsed conllu documents.
+- *enable_cache*, enable cache for parsed conllu documents, 'true' or 'false'
-  - Default is no cache.
+  - Default is 'true'.
 - *server_feature*, set features to start: DEP, LEMMA or ALL.
   - Default is ALL to start all features.
   - DEP-feature starts dependency parser.